keskival/recursive-self-improvement-suite/README.md

 Some notes about fine-tuning process:
 - Fine-tuning with these open-ended "unleashed" tasks need to be interlaced with traditional LLM tasks and all other tasks of different kinds to prevent catastrophic forgetting of baseline knowledge and skills.
 - "Unleashed" tasks need to be prefixed with tokens forming the work "UNLEASHED:" so that the LLM understands that this task is evaluated in an open-ended fashion and it should not try to emulate human-level behavior.
 This prefix should be used in the trained model use cases where superhuman performance is desired.
+- In most tasks, a set of LLMs or a single LLM with a non-zero temperature needs to be used to produce multiple possible solutions, answers or trajectories, and regardless of which method is used to produce the ranking of these solutions, a contrastive method should be used to fine-tune the model so that the relative generation likelihood of the best generation sequence increases in relation to the worse generation sequences.
+For example Direct Policy Optimization can be used, or any reinforcement learning algorithm.

 ## Reference